pikey8706/LogCatch/README.md

 gawk for filtering, tk package for GUI, and android-sdk for adb.

 ### Mac:
-android-sdk for adb, and gawk.
+android-sdk for adb, gawk, and tk(from Homebrew).
+From macOS Monterery, tk vesion 8.6.12(or over) from Homebrew can run this app.

 ### Windows:
 bash, wish, gawk, android-sdk for adb.